Mosaicing of MRO CTX images

 Could you please explain that I am doing wrong?

-#3 Updated by Lynn Weller about 1 year ago
+#3 Updated by Lynn Weller over 1 year ago

 I was able to reproduce your results by following instructions in the link you provided.
 I think if the author had taken the extra steps of projecting and mosaiking the jigsaw updated images he too would have seen the problem.
 It appears he simply took the output into the ASP and got reasonable results there so it did not occur to him to question the jigsaw output.
 I have a solution for you and some recommendations.